gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 ## Limitations

-Because of some Aws EMR implementation details, Sundial has two major limitations when it comes to EMR job scheduling.
+Because of some AWS EMR implementation details, Sundial has two major limitations when it comes to EMR job scheduling.

-Sundial s not able to stop EMR jobs running on pre-existing clusters.
-Since jobs on the EMR cluster are scheduled via `yarn` and that
+Sundial is not able to stop EMR jobs running on pre-existing clusters.
+Since jobs on the EMR cluster are scheduled via `yarn` and since
-Aws didn't build any api of top of it, once a job is scheduled on an existing EMR cluster, in order to kill it, it would be required to ssh on the ec2 instance where the master node is running, query `yarn` so to find out the correct application id and issue a yarn kill command.
+AWS did not build any api on top of it, once a job is scheduled on an existing EMR cluster, in order to kill it, it would be required to ssh on the ec2 instance where the master node is running, query `yarn` so to find out the correct application id and issue a yarn kill command.
 We decided to not implement this feature because it would have greatly over complicated the job definition.
-Job running on dynamic cluster are affected by the same issue.
+Jobs running on dynamic cluster are affected by the same issue.
 We've managed to still implement this feature by simply killing the whole EMR cluster.

 The second limitation is about live logs.
 As previously mentioned live logs are not implemented out of the box.
 Developers require to stream logs to Cloudwatch Logs and set log group and log name in the task definition.